 Stop thinking that you have to be perfect.
-Many are afraid to go out with a message to people, as they are wary of making a mistake.
+Many are afraid to send a message to people, as they are wary of making a mistake.
 But panic will only increase the likelihood of failure.
-Even professional speakers cannot avoid small errors.
+Even professional speakers cannot avoid minor errors.
 Just follow your goal, not trying to appear as a standard in the eyes of others.

 The more often you rehearse, the more likely it is that everything will go like clockwork.
-After rereading your text more than once, you will remember it and be able to navigate in the written thoughts.
+After rereading your text more than once, you will remember it and navigate in the written thoughts.
 However, one should not cram – a fully learned speech is perceived dryly, without interest.
-Record the workout on video to evaluate your behavior, facial expressions, gestures.
+Record the workout on the video to evaluate your behavior, facial expressions, gestures.

 Control your breathing.
 In a confused rhythm, it will only fuel stress.
 Breathe deeply, calmly, and evenly.
 Concentrate on alternating inhalation and exhalation to prevent destructive thoughts from arising.